wikimedia/pywikibot/ROADMAP.rst

 Code cleanups
 -------------

+* Outdated parameter names has been dropped
+* Deprecated pywikibot.Error exception were removed in favour of pywikibot.exceptions.Error classes (T280227)
+* Deprecated exception identifiers were removed (T280227)
+* Deprecated date.FormatDate class was removed in favour of date.format_date function
+* language_by_size property of wowwiki Family was removed in favour of codes attribute
+* availableOptions was removed in favour of available_options
+* config2 was removed in favour of config
 * tools.RotatingFileHandler was removed in favour of logging.handlers.RotatingFileHandler
 * tools.DotReadableDict, tools.LazyRegex and tools.DeprecatedRegex classes were removed
 * tools.frozenmap was removed in favour of types.MappingProxyType